UnexpectedFeature/unexpectedfeature.github.io/source/_posts/Explaining-Node-based-workflow-for-AI-image-generation.md

 ### Embeddings in practice

-The result is a quick way to only consume a single token and still have the same effect of a lof of tokens used as conditioning.
+The result is a quick way to only consume a single token and still have the same effect of a lot of tokens used as conditioning.
 They are now really popular in negative prompts to strongly condition the model away from `bad hands`, `bad anatomy`, `bad composition` and so on...

 They can, of course, also be used as positive conditioning, but that job is often left to LoRAs nowadays.